luapower/luapower.github.io/problem-solution.md

 Luapower is a custom selection of C libraries chosen for speed, portability, API stability and a free license.
-On top of that, a growing collection of ffi bindings and Lua modules, all packaged to minimize the friction in putting together Lua/LuaJIT environment.
+On top of that, a growing collection of ffi bindings and Lua modules, all packaged to minimize the friction in putting together Lua/LuaJIT environment for general-purpose programming.

 On this page I will try to make the case for luapower based on its main characteristics.